Troubleshooting¶

 [FT-SDK]AutoTrack com.ft D trackOkHttpBuilder

-If it's impossible to adjust the initialization call order, choose manual integration.
+If unable to adjust initialization call order, choose manual integration

 After Plugin ASM inserts, it adds addInterceptor